OfficeDev/TrainingContent/OfficeAddin/05 Using modern JavaScript/Lab.md

     };
     ````

 1. Although the app's functionality isn't complete, the visual markup is.
 You can see it by saving all your work and returning to Office Online.
 It should look similar to below.
-If you previously closed the Excel Online window or if your Office Online session has expired (the add-in doesn't seem to load), follow the [Side-load the Office add-in](#side-load-the-office-add-in) steps above.
+If you previously closed the Excel Online window or if your Office Online session has expired (the add-in doesn't seem to load), follow the [Sideload the Office Add-in](#sideload-the-office-add-in) steps above.

     ![Add-in with visual markup complete](./Images/AddinVisual.png)

 1. The **app.tsx** file has a number of placeholder functions that you will complete to get the add-in functioning.
-Start by locading the **getQuote** function.
+Start by locating the **getQuote** function.
 This function calls a REST API to get real-time stock statistics on a specific stock symbol.
 Update it as seen below.

     ````typescript
     // Gets a quote by calling into the stock service